Hard light vs soft light – when and how to use both types of lighting

 • Off camera flash with umbrella with diffusion

-Funny story – this was just 30 minutes after the photo above it.
+For this soft light portrait photography example I used natural light only in very overcast conditions.
+True story – this was just 30 minutes after the photo above it.
 We went from full sunshine to heavily overcast really fast!

-Soft light in open shade
+Soft bounced light portrait in shade

 Umbrella soft light portrait photography